 The Netherlands has a multiplicity of regional and urban economic and innovation boards, valleys and ports.
 We conduct projects that help cluster and bring together these widespread initiatives to achieve a greater impact.
 Where possible, we ensure proper embedding, coordination and alignment between the regional and national programmes in an effort to boost the local economy and to help resolve issues in the region.

 5. Managing the Ondernemerspleinen

-The KVK Ondernemersplein is the meeting point for entrepreneurs in the region.
+KVK Ondernemersplein is the meeting point for entrepreneurs in the region.
 This is where they can find all collaborative partners, public authorities, education providers and intermediary services under one roof.
 Besides attending themed workshops and network meetings, entrepreneurs can also make an appointment here for customised advice.
 These efforts enable us to further assist entrepreneurs in potentially growing their business.
-The KVK Ondernemerspleinen are located in Amsterdam, Arnhem, Eindhoven, Groningen and Rotterdam.
+KVK Ondernemerspleinen are located in Amsterdam, Arnhem, Eindhoven, Groningen and Rotterdam.

 6. Managing the online information platform Business.gov.nl

 From legislation to tax rules, from subsidies to industry information, all the information from government and semi-government bodies that entrepreneurs need to do business can be found on Business.gov.nl.
 This avoids time-consuming searches for information and gives entrepreneurs more time to concentrate on their business.
-As the administrator and manager of Business.gov.nl, we work in association with the Ministry of Economic Affairs and Climate Policy, the Netherlands Enterprise Agency (RVO) and the Dutch Tax and Customs Administration.
+As the administrator and manager of the digital Ondernemersplein and Business.gov.nl, we work in association with the Ministry of Economic Affairs and Climate Policy, the Netherlands Enterprise Agency (RVO) and the Dutch Tax and Customs Administration.